 “I decided to take the entire family to Greece — all 21 of them.
 I thought it was important for my grandchildren to learn about their heritage and see where their ancestors came from,” Grammas said in 2009.
 “We visited Athens, took a cruise of the [Greek] islands, and stayed overnight at the house where my father was born.
 I’ll tell you — the day we arrived, they announced Athens was getting the Olympics.
 The entire city went mad.
 You’ve never seen anything like it.”

 Alex Grammas devoted more than a half-century of his life to baseball as a player, coach, and manager.
 He played ten years in the major leagues, coached an additional 25, and earned three World Series rings.
 He gained the respect and admiration of students and peers and delighted in watching his pupils become stars.
 Dave Concepción became one of the most successful shortstops in Cincinnati before teaching the trade to another budding superstar, Barry Larkin.
-Grammas continued to live in Birmingham in retirement and, at age 82, said he enjoyed good health.
+Grammas continued to live in Birmingham and he enjoyed good health in retirement.
 His philosophy on life advised that “nothing can be stopped except time, so please enjoy every minute.”

 The Family Feud survey says that Alex Grammas listened to his own advice.